 Anápuáka – Denilson Baniwa [a publicist and one of the founders of the radio broadcast], Thereza Dantas [a journalist and cultural activist on indigenous issues] and I created the hashtag #eusouguaranikaiowa (#iamguaranikaiowa).
 We received the suicide letter and thought, “What are we going to do?”
 My suggestion was to create local movements.
 I said, “You can change the name [on Facebook profile].”
 I could not change my name, I’m already a Tupinambá.
 But I can make a hashtag.
 There were more non-indigenous than indigenous people joining the effort, because it sensitized them.
 Many people felt guilt, pain, motivation, and anger.
 Our net-activism grew out of this situation, creating blogs, content managers, networks and social media.

-BE – Do you see developments of these virtual actions?
+BE – Do you see anything further developing out of these virtual actions?

 Anápuáka – Yes.
 Some of the Guarani-Kaiowá, for example, became rappers, to sing not only in their traditional language, but to tell their own story to non-indigenous people.
 They began to create their content, to make partnerships.
 They no longer live in their ethnic isolation.
 People laugh at the saying “me Indian”. [refers to jokes and stereotypes about how indigenous people sound when speaking “white” people’s languages] Then, if “Me is an Indian”, “Me can speak”.